cloudmesh-community/book/chapters/quick222.md

    * having posted the bio to piazza
    * having posted your github username

-:o: Additional information will be posted here, please check weekly.

    Read: Learn about markdown.
 See our class notes and internet resources.
 Note that we use pandoc markdown that may not render